About the Community Land Advisory Service in Scotland

-The Guide for Landowners 2018 provides comprehensive information and advice to anyone seeking to secure land for community run nature based and growing activities: landowners, project groups and support organisations can all benefit from using the Guide.
-Communities are empowered to find and secure land to expand and strengthen their capacity to provide local activities and services; and, landowners that are keen to support community projects have the guidance and tools to help them consider their legal responsibilities and to secure their rights.
-This gives both parties the confidence to enter and successfully complete the process of negotiation and to meet both partners’ needs and obligations.
+If you're looking to secure land for community run nature-based and growing activities, the Guide provides comprehensive information and advice.
+Landowners, project groups and support organisations can all benefit from using the Guide.
+It empowers communities to find and secure land to expand and strengthen their capacity to provide local activities and services.
+The Guide also gives landowners supporting community projects the guidance and tools to consider legal responsibilities and to secure rights.
+The Guide gives both parties the confidence to enter and successfully complete the process of negotiation, meeting all needs and obligations.

 Evidence shows community groups can struggle to find land to develop local greenspace activity.
 Meanwhile, many landowners are keen to support such projects, but lack the knowledge of how to go about it.
 The Guide was written by the Community Land Advisory Service in conjunction with the Community Growing Forum Scotland (previously the Grow Your Own Working Group), Scottish Land & Estates and The Scottish Government.
 It was originally created in 2013 and was comprehensively updated in 2018.
 A version of the Guide, along with template leases below, are available to download for free.
 Browse the sections below for further information on the Guide and other links, tools and ideas.

 If you need further support, please contact us at [email protected]